 The Sunday Book Market has become a secret library of sorts.
 Women will sometimes purchase ‘romance’ novels that would be taboo at home.
 They purchase them, read them, hide them, and then return them to the vendor for a good portion of the selling price.
 Apparently this practice happens in Kolkata also.

 Be prepared to browse and look through a lot of books.
-They are piled up in huge stacks and neatly laid out on the ground but not necessarily in any kind of order.
+They are piled up in stacks or neatly laid out on the ground, but not necessarily in any kind of order.

 Delhi gate on the traffic island taken from the road